White House blasts CNN report on spy’s extraction, warns lives could be ‘in danger’

 DISPUTE ERUPTS OVER WHETHER COMEY, BRENNAN PUSHED DOSSIER; INTEL CHIEF LEAKED DOSSIER BRIEFING TO CNN, KICKSTARTING RUSSIA NARRATIVE

-According to the report by CNN chief national correspondent and former Obama administration official Jim Sciutto, the decision to carry out the extraction "occurred soon after a May 2017 meeting in the Oval Office in which Trump discussed highly classified intelligence with Russian Foreign Minister Sergey Lavrov and then-Russian Ambassador to the US Sergey Kislyak.
+According to the report by CNN chief national correspondent and former Obama administration official Jim Sciutto, the decision to carry out the extraction "occurred soon after a May 2017 meeting in the Oval Office in which Trump discussed highly classified intelligence with Russian Foreign Minister Sergey Lavrov and then-Russian Ambassador to the U.S. Sergey Kislyak.
 The intelligence, concerning ISIS in Syria, had been provided by Israel."

 The disclosure "prompted intelligence officials to renew earlier discussions about the potential risk of exposure," CNN reported.